MSc Advanced Materials Science and Engineering

 You begin by studying the two taught core modules and five optional modules in the Autumn and Spring terms.
 Your written examinations take place during the Summer term, and coursework assessment takes place throughout your studies.

 Your research project is completed throughout your studies, with the majority of the work taking place after written examinations.
 The literature review is completed in February and the research thesis is submitted in September.

-This course is accredited by Institute of Materials, Minerals and Mining (IoM3).
+This degree is professionally accredited by The Institute of Materials, Minerals and Mining.

 You study all of the modules below.